diiq/react-phocus/README.md

 ### Contributing

-Phocus is, first and foremost, a tool I use for building products myself.
+react-phocus is, first and foremost, a tool I use for building products myself.
 I probably won't accept changes that make it less effective for me, personally.

-However, if you like Phocus, and want to contribute, feel free to reach out, and I'll add you to the [Vistimo](https://www.vistimo.com) project that tracks Phocus' progress.
+However, if you like react-phocus, and want to contribute, feel free to reach out, and I'll add you to the [Vistimo](https://www.vistimo.com) project that tracks Phocus' progress.

 Github issues are, if not welcome, accepted, and will be read eventually.